Honda Civic Insurance Rates

 Rates are averaged for all Honda Civic models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The following list is a brief review of the information covered in the charts and tables above.
+The next list is a recap of the car insurance concepts covered above.

-- Consumers who want an increased level of liability coverage will pay an extra $500 every year to increase from a 30/60 limit to higher 250/500 limits
+- Drivers who may need increased levels of liability coverage will pay around $500 annually to go from a low limit to 250/500 limits

 Now that you have a better understanding of how Honda Civic car insurance rates are determined, the next step is to find out what your policy might look like.
 Take advantage of our free quote tool below to compare Honda Civic insurance costs from multiple companies.